Related Content

 Salzburg ↔ Worgl via Schwarzach-St Veit

-This route will take over a current REX service which operates every other hour, but with more modern trains.
+This route takes over a REX service which operated every other hour, but with more modern trains.

-On the the Salzburg-Tyrol railway between Schwarzach-St Veit and Worgl via Zell-am-See, Leogang and Kitzbuhel, this route will be combined with the IR Ennstal route to provide an hourly service.
+On the the Salzburg-Tyrol railway between Schwarzach-St Veit and Worgl via Zell-am-See, Leogang and Kitzbuhel, this route is combined with the IR Ennstal route to provide an hourly service.

-Similarly it will combine with the Alpe-Adria service to provide an hourly InterRegio service between Salzburg and Schwarzach-St Veit.
+Similarly it combines with the Alpe-Adria service to provide an hourly InterRegio service between Salzburg and Schwarzach-St Veit.

 5: IR Alpe-Adria